IT521/Tridion-WordPressPublish/README.txt

 8. In Visual Studio, update the Web.config file with correct values for XXXXXXX
 9. Build Solution (Build is signed with Key File "HintTech_eXtensions_Key.pfx", password: Tr1d10n)

+10. In SDL Tridion, create a two Categories with the following fields (add as many keywords to each category as you like):
+	Name: WordPress Categories, XML Name: WordPressCategories, Description: WordPress Categories
+	Name: WordPress Tags, XML Name: WordPressTags, Description: WordPress Tags

-10. In SDL Tridion, create a "Blog Post" Schema with the following five fields and one metadata field (see BlogPost.xsd):
+11. In SDL Tridion, create a "Blog Post" Schema with the following five fields and one metadata field (see BlogPost.xsd):
 	<tcm:Label ElementName="title" Metadata="false">Post Title</tcm:Label>
 	<tcm:Label ElementName="bodytext" Metadata="false">Post Body</tcm:Label>
 	<tcm:Label ElementName="author" Metadata="false">About the Author</tcm:Label>